 |Symptoms || |

 |Medications || |

 Change in headache quality, or progressive headache worsening over weeks/months

 Systemic lupus erythematosus

 Altered mental status

 Features associated with high-risk headaches are as follows:

 Patients >50 years of age, with a new or worsening headache, represent a high-risk group.
 The incidence of migraine, cluster, and tension headaches decreases with age, raising the likelihood of ominous pathology for older patients.9

-The abrupt onset of severe headache, or "thunderclap" headache, requires immediate and thorough evaluation.10 Thunderclap headache associated with intracerebral aneurysmal leak ...
+The abrupt onset of severe headache, or "thunderclap" headache, requires immediate and thorough evaluation.10 Thunderclap headache associated ...